A Black Sheep in Aroostook County

 Having such an offspring was deemed shameful, a social and public health problem.
 The unmarried mother usually had only domestic work or other unskilled labor for survival options.
 The child’s father was usually left unnamed, and the youngster would take on the mother’s surname.
 Often the child was prevented from inheriting property.

-Eventually I was able to examine copies of the handwritten 1870 federal census for Fort Fairfield to see, if by chance, the original “maid” had been counted in John Jr.’s household.
+Eventually I was able to examine copies of the handwritten 1870 federal census for Fort Fairfield.
+Perhaps the “maid” had been counted in John Jr.’s household.

-Federal census takers back then were called assistant marshals and weren’t supposed to divulge information they recorded.
+Federal census takers were called assistant marshals and weren’t supposed to divulge any information they recorded.
 But it was not unheard of for a marshal to convey juicy tidbits to his friends.

 Who Was at the Door?